-The scope of protection for people with disabilities in employment focuses on the effect of a disability on the person in relation to the working environment, and not on the diagnosis or the impairment.
+The scope of protection for persons with disabilities in employment focuses on the effect of a disability on the person in relation to the working environment, and not on the diagnosis or the impairment.

-People are considered as persons with disabilities who satisfy all the criteria in the definition:
+Persons are considered as persons with disabilities if they:

-- (i) having a physical or mental impairment; - (ii) which is long term or recurring; and - (iii) which substantially limits their prospects of entry into, or advancement in employment.
+- (a) have a physical or mental impairment;

+- (b) which is long term or recurring; and

+- (c) which substantially limits their prospects of entry into, or advancement in employment.

-5.1.1 Impairment
+5.3.1 Impairment

-- (i) An impairment may either be physical or mental or a combination of both. - (ii) 'Physical' impairment means a partial or total loss of a bodily function or part of the body.
-It includes sensory impairments such as being deaf, hearing impaired, or visually impaired. - (iii) 'Mental' impairment means a clinically recognized condition or illness that affects a person's thought processes, judgment or emotions.
+An impairment may either be physical or mental or a combination of both.

+- (a) 'Physical' impairment means a partial or total loss of a bodily function or part of the body.
+It includes sensory impairments such as being deaf, hearing impaired, or visually impaired. - (b) 'Mental' impairment means a clinically recognized condition or illness that affects a person's thought processes, judgment or emotions.

-5.1.2 Long-term or recurring
+5.3.2 Long-term or recurring

-- (i) 'Long-term' means the impairment has lasted or is likely to persist for at least twelve months. - (ii) 'Recurring impairment' is one that is likely to happen again and to be substantially limiting (see below).
-It includes a constant chronic condition, even if its effects on a person fluctuate.

-(iii) 'Progressive conditions' are those that are likely to develop or change or recur.
-People living with progressive conditions or illnesses are considered as people with disabilities once the impairment starts to be substantially limiting.
+- a) 'Long-term' means the impairment has lasted or is likely to persist for at least twelve months. - b) 'Recurring impairment' is one that is likely to happen again and to be substantially limiting (see below).
+It includes a constant chronic condition, even if its effects on a person fluctuate. - c) 'Progressive conditions' are those that are likely to develop or change or recur.
+Persons living with progressive conditions or illnesses are considered as people with disabilities once the impairment starts to be substantially limiting.
 Progressive or recurring conditions which have no overt symptoms or which do not substantially limit a person are not disabilities.

-5.1.3 Substantially limiting
+5.3.3 Substantially limiting